 - Identify low spots

-- Adjust the leveling glides on each foot (most desks have these)
+- Adjust the leveling glides on each foot (most desks have these — they screw in or out)

 - Re-check with level on the desktop itself

-Tools needed: Bubble level (or use a smartphone app)
+Tools needed: Bubble level (or use a smartphone app — most work fine)

 3. Position Against a Wall